Healthcare organizations are adopting AI-enabled clinical tools at an accelerating pace.

 Governance Brief No. 4

-This brief outlines governance considerations related to human verification standards when AI- or
+This brief outlines governance considerations regarding human verification standards for AI- or LLM-assisted tools integrated into clinical workflows.

 Governance Brief No.5

-This brief outlines governance considerations related to vendor risk allocation, contractual
+This brief outlines governance considerations related to vendor risk allocation, contractual protections, and insurance alignment when adopting AI- or LLM-enabled clinical tools.

 A structured external review often surfaces gaps that are easy to miss during implementation planning.